The Target Date Choice to Help Keep Retirement Goals on Track

 Stocks are more volatile than bonds, and portfolios with a higher concentration of stocks are more likely to experience greater fluctuations in value than portfolios with a higher concentration in bonds.
 Foreign stocks and small- and mid-cap stocks may be more volatile than large-cap stocks.
 Investing in bonds also, entails credit risk and interest rate risk.
 Generally investors with longer timeframes can consider assuming more risk in their investment portfolio.

 As with any portfolio, you could lose money on your investment in a Voya target date fund.
-Although asset allocation seeks to optimize returns given various levels of risk tolerance, you still may lose money and experience volatility.
-Market and asset class performance and the assumptions used form the asset allocations for the Voya target date fund.
+Although the strategy seeks to optimize risk-adjusted returns given various time horizons, you still may lose money and experience volatility.
+Forward looking asset class assumptions and market judgment are used to form the asset allocations for the Voya target date fund.
 There is risk that you could achieve better returns in an underlying portfolio or other portfolios representing a single asset class than in the Voya target date fund.
 Important factors to consider when planning for retirement include your expected expenses, sources of income, and available assets.
 Before investing in the Voya target date fund, weigh your objectives, time horizon, and risk tolerance.
 The Voya target date fund invests in many underlying portfolios which are exposed to the risks of different areas of the market.
 The higher a portfolio’s allocation to stocks, the greater the risk.
 Diversification cannot assure a profit or protect against loss in a declining market.